Jingle All the Way: Plot

 Upon returning home, Howard finds Ted putting the star on his family's Christmas tree.
-In retaliation, Howard starts to steal the Turbo Man doll Ted bought for his son, Johnny, but cannot bring himself to do it.
+In retaliation, he starts to steal the Turbo Man doll Ted bought for his son Johnny but cannot bring himself to do it.
 Liz catches him in the act, and Howard is left alone while his family goes to the Christmas parade with Ted and Johnny.